hexojs/hexo-renderer-pandoc/README.md

 {% endtag%}
 ```

-The following is illegal, as all three definitions are in different scopes.
+The following is legal, as all three definitions are in different scopes.

 ```
 {% tag %}